 What is Two Weeks Notice?

-Giving two weeks notice is the standard practice when resigning from a job.
+Giving your employer two weeks' notice is a standard practice when resigning from a job.
 If you have an employment contract or union agreement that states how much notice you should give, abide by it.
-If not, two weeks notice is appropriate, but not required.
+If not, two weeks' notice is appropriate, but not required.

-If your employer asks you stay longer than two weeks (or the time period in your contract) you have no obligation to stay.
+If your employer asks you stay longer than two weeks (or the time period in your contract) you can choose to do so, but you have no obligation to stay.

 How Should You Give Notice?